SaadJamilAkhtar/CSS-Curve-Section/README.md

 # Html Curve Sections
-Implementation of different techniques to add curve sections to page
+Implementation of different techniques to add curve html sections to page